 - Glenlaurel Inn – An absolutely charming Scottish inn.
 Very fine dining.
 Reservations at 1-800-809-REST.

 - The Inn at Cedar Falls – still Mary’s favorite place to celebrate her birthday.
 As the Inn’s web page says “The dining is exquisite but the dress is casual.”
 Dinner served everyday at several seatings.
 Reservations (required) at 1-800-65-FALLS.

-- Jimbo’s Bar & Diner – You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
+- JimBo’s Burgers & Beer– You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
 Yes, it is somewhat of a biker bar, but it’s also a place to get a great hamburger – big and juicy and is family friendly.
 Don’t expect to order any imported beer and you’ll be happy with the selection.
-The jukebox is excellent and there are two pool tables.
-Open Thursday through Sunday, in season only.
+The jukebox is excellent.
+Live music on weekends often.
+Hours vary, so call 1st: 740-332-2337.

 - The Ridge Inn is a very good restaurant in Laurelville on Route 56, just across the street from the Apple House.
 Fridays are steak night and they know how to cook a steak.
 We like that we can bring our own wine to enjoy with dinner – they’ll open it and provide glasses.
 Open for breakfast, lunch & dinner.
 And after 11 am on Friday, Saturday and Sunday, pick up Jo’s wonderful fluffy, puffy doughnuts.
 It’s a good idea to place your order as they do run out.

 - Village Cafe – Open at 6 a.m. daily, we like the Village Cafe in Laurelville for breakfast on Sunday, or any day.
 Order the home fries.
 Located on State Route 56.
 And the Cafe now accepts credit cards.
 Currently closed on Thursdays.